-It seems that the question of safety when traveling to South America is quite common, probably due to the numerous media articles discussing the precarious safety situation within the region.
+It seems that the question of safety when travelling to South America is quite common, probably due to the numerous media articles discussing the precarious safety situation over the continent.
 If one looks purely at statistics, the numbers tend to corroborate the media reports.
 The problem is, numbers can lie.

 So the question remains…